CMDTausif/Fashion_Recommender_System/README.md

 # Fashion_Recommender_System

-This is a fashion recommender web app made by stremlit, where you can choose a picture and paste it on website it would automatically detect the similar products and would show you the results.
+This is a fashion recommender web app made by streamlit, where you can choose a picture and paste it on website it would automatically detect the similar products and would show you the results.

 ## Libraries Used